How to Reduce Toxins in Your Life

 Learn how to reduce toxins in your life to improve your health.

-Why is it important to reduce toxins and how can they harm your health?
-Reducing toxins and supporting your body’s detox processes is crucial for good health.
-Detoxing can support weight loss, increase energy, and improve digestion.
-It can clear your skin, balance hormones, benefit overall healing, and so much more.
+Why is it essential to eliminate toxins, and how can they harm your health?
+Reducing toxins and supporting your body’s detox processes are crucial for good health.
+Detoxing benefits weight loss, energy, and digestion; it can clear your skin, balance hormones, and much more.

-The truth is, toxins cause or contribute to most health problems.
-If you’re struggling with your health, then you need to detox.
+The truth is that toxins cause or contribute to most health problems.
+If you’re struggling with your health, you need to detox.
 We’ll cover how to do just that.
-First, you’ll discover what toxins are and how they’re harmful.
-Then, you’ll learn how to reduce them in your life.
+First, let’s discuss what toxins are, why they’re harmful, and how to reduce them in your home and life.

-Unfortunately, we live in a toxic world.
-The average person has over 700 environmental chemicals in his/her body today.
-And newborn babies average over 287 chemicals at birth.
-These shocking amounts of toxins have a harmful impact on your health.
+We live in a toxic world.
+The average person has over 700 environmental chemicals in their body today, and newborn babies have over 287 chemicals at birth!
+These shocking amounts of toxins harm your health.
 It’s no wonder cancer and disease rates have skyrocketed.

-They’re substances that are poisonous to the body and can be found nearly everywhere.
-Water, air, food, clothing, and everything else in your environment can contain toxins.
+Toxins are poisonous substances and can be found everywhere, including in water, air, food, clothing, and many other things in your environment.
 Clouds even carry thousands of harmful substances from around the world.
 The good news is that you can reduce toxins and support your body’s detox processes.
 The first step to reducing them is to increase your awareness of what they are.
-Common sources…
+Common sources of toxins:

 - BPA — beverage and food storage items